GSA/site-scanning-documentation/about/project-management/system-procedures.md

 ### Cloud.gov Access

 The System owner and current project developers need cloud.gov access to Site Scanning.
 The system owner (currently Gray Brooks) manages this access, granting access to new project developers when they come onboard and removing access when they leave.
+They directly track the presence and departure of staff, but also receive a monthly separation report to ensure that departing staff are tracked and addressed.

 Specifically, current developers are [granted](https://cloud.gov/docs/apps/managing-teammates/) OrgManager rights to `gsatts-sitescan`.